 Join Naturalist Journeys to discover the Scottish Highlands and Islands at the peak of wildflower season.
-June is a marvellous time to explore.
+August is a marvellous time to explore with the addition of the Abernethy Highland Games!
 We are based out of Mountview Hotel at Nethy Bridge for seven of our 12 nights, a particular delight.
 Mountview Hotel sits upon a hill, within walking distance of the quaint, small town.
 Expert local naturalists have a long history of work with the hotel, so they know where to find the birds and the scenic stops; they set a comfortable tone right away.
 Dining is lovely and the lodge boasts a fully-stocked bar - you may want to try their wide variety of local Scottish whisky in the fireside room!
 This tour explores Scotland's wonderful pine and oak forests, rugged coastlines and trails, and walks in the heather above treeline in open moorland.
 Look for Ptarmigan, nesting Dotterel, Crested Tit, and Scottish (Parrot) Crossbill.
 Study shorebirds, seabirds (puffins!), and raptors, including Golden Eagle.
 After a week at Mountview, we venture to Mull and Iona, enchanting islands with wilderness species such as White-tailed Eagle and Hen Harrier.
 The islands' residents take pride in their gardens, and the open moorland is in bloom, here we may find Skylark displaying and Twite.
 Iona's Abbey hold Celtic treasures, and the rhododendrons and azaleas should be in bloom.
 Interesting geology, historic castles, fascinating birds ...
 Scotland is a special place!
-Itinerary Fri., June 10 Arrival in Inverness, Scotland Welcome to Scotland!
+Itinerary Fri., Aug.
+12 Arrival in Inverness, Scotland Welcome to Scotland!
 Today there are no activities planned so you can rest up from travels.
 Enjoy the gardens at your hotel and a walk if you wish to.
-Those in Tour Highlights - Enjoy rolling mountain and woodland vistas right from our lodge - Visit the nearly 8000 year old Abernethy Forest, a Royal Society for the Protection of Birds reserve - Witness mainland Scotland's only Gannetry during a boat ride to Troup Head ... watch for puffins, too! - ✓ Search for the extremely rare and magnificent Capercaillie, a bird rarely seen even by local birders - Opt for a hike into the arctic-alpine realm, just over 4000 feet, to see Ptarmigan and Dotterel - Explore stunning Mull and Iona, with colourful villages and stunning ancient architecture - ✓ Boat to the tiny isles of Staffa and Lunga to see thousands of seabirds Tour Summary 13-Day / 12-Night Scottish Birding Tour w/ Michael Marsden \$5690, from Inverness Airport is Inverness (INV)
+Those in Tour Highlights - ✓ Experience the traditional Abernethy Highland Games a true spectacle - ✓ Visit the nearly 8000 year old Abernethy Forest, a Royal Society for the Protection of Birds reserve - ✓ Witness mainland Scotland's only Gannetry during a boat ride to Troup Head ... watch for puffins, too! - ✓ Search for the extremely rare and magnificent Capercaillie, a bird rarely seen even by local birders - ✓ Opt for a hike into the arctic-alpine realm, just over 4000 feet, to see Ptarmigan and Dotterel - Explore stunning Mull and Iona, with colourful villages and stunning ancient architecture - ✓ Boat to the tiny isles of Staffa and Lunga to see thousands of seabirds Tour Summary 13-Day / 12-Night Scottish Birding Tour w/ local guides \$5690, from Inverness Airport is Inverness (INV)